SAFCSP-Team/constants-in-cpp/README.md

 ### Problem

-Develop a program that converts an hour to minutes by declaring a constant called `minutePerHour`.
+Develop a program that converts an hour to minutes by declaring a constant called `minutesPerHour`.

 ### Implementation
 - Write your code in the main function.